-- The Tigers' Will Shipley is second among all active players in the FBS in career all-purpose yards per game at 116.34.
-He has totaled 3,723 all-purpose yards in his career 2,435 rushing, 478 receiving, and 810 kick return yards over 32 games played. - Florida State's Jared Verse is third among active players in FBS in career tackles-for-loss per game at 1.18 and fourth in sacks per game at 0.68 for his career. - North Carolina quarterback Drake Maye ranks in the top five of two career statistical categories, as the Tar Heel is fourth in total offense per game at 307.2 yards per contest and fifth in career passing efficiency at 157.50. - NC State's Payton Wilson is tied for fifth in total tackles with 353 career stops and in career total tackles per game at 8.40. - Virginia's Kameron Butler is fifth overall in career sacks with 22.5 among all active players. - North Carolina's Antavious Lane is tied for second in career interceptions with 11, while Miami's Kamren Kitchen ranks fourth in interceptions per game at 0.30. - Boston College's Elijah Jones is tied for fourth among all active players with 40 career passes defended. - Syracuse's Marlowe Wax and Duke's DeWayne Carter are tied for fourth among all active FBS players with seven career forced fumbles. - The Orange's Trebor Pena ranks fifth among all FBS players with a career kickoff return average of 27.0 yards. - Wake Forest kicker Matthew Dennis is fifth among all active kickers with a career field goal percentage of 86.7 percent.
+■ The Tigers' Will Shipley is second among all active players in the FBS in career all-purpose yards per game at 116.34.
+He has totaled 3,723 all-purpose yards in his career - 2,435 rushing, 478 receiving, and 810 kick return yards - over 32 games played.

+■ Florida State's Jared Verse is fourth among active players in FBS in career tackles-for-loss per game at 1.12 and fourth in sacks per game at 0.64 for his career.

+■ North Carolina quarterback Drake Maye ranks fifth in total offense per game at 304.7 yards per contest over his career.

+NC State's Payton Wilson is fifth in total tackles with 369 career stops and in career total tackles per game with his career average of 8.58.

+Boston College's Elijah Jones is third among all active players with 43 career passes defended, while North Carolina's Antavious Lane is tied for third in career interceptions with 11.

+Miami's Kamren Kitchen ranks third in interceptions per game at 0.32 and is tied for fifth with 10 career interceptions.

+Syracuse's Marlowe Wax and Duke's DeWayne Carter are tied for fifth among all active FBS players with seven career forced fumbles.

+■ The Orange's Trebor Pena ranks fifth among all FBS players with a career kickoff return average of 27.0 yards.

+Miami placekicker Andres Borregales is tied for fourth among all active players with a 1.55 career field goals made per game average.